imakei/minesweeper/readme.md

 License
 ----

-ng-manager is under MIT license.
+this is under MIT license.